US STOCKS-Wall St falls as lower oil prices weigh on energy stocks

 Declining issues outnumbered advancing ones on the NYSE by

-low, while the Nasdaq recorded 68 new highs and 15 new lows.
+low, while the Nasdaq recorded 48 new highs and six new lows.

 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by